sourcegraph/webloop/README.md

 # WebLoop

-Headless WebKit with a Go API.
+Scriptable, headless WebKit with a Go API.
+Like [PhantomJS](http://phantomjs.org/), but for Go.
 Render static HTML versions of dynamic JavaScript applications, automate browsing, run arbitrary JavaScript in a browser window context, etc., all from Go or the command line.
-Inspired by [PhantomJS](http://phantomjs.org/).

 * [Documentation on Sourcegraph](https://sourcegraph.com/github.com/sourcegraph/webloop/tree)